Sam Cunningham, who starred at USC and in NFL, dies at 71

 He ran for 1,579 yards and 23 touchdowns in his career, including 13 TDs in 1972.

 Cunningham was taken 11th overall in the first round of the 1973 NFL draft by the Patriots.
-He became the franchise’s career leading rusher with 5,453 yards, while also catching 210 passes for 1,905 yards.
+He became the franchise’s career leading rusher with 5,453 yards over nine seasons, while also catching 210 passes for 1,905 yards.
 He scored 49 touchdowns — 43 on the ground.

 He was a Pro Bowl selection in 1978, when the Patriots set an NFL record for rushing yards as a team with 3,165.
 The mark stood until 2019, when it was broken by the Baltimore Ravens.

+“Sam ‘Bam’ Cunningham was one of my favorite players throughout the ‘70s and my sons all loved him,” said Patriots chairman and CEO Robert Kraft, who bought the team in 1994.
+“As much as I admired him as a player, my affection for him only grew after spending time with him and learning more about him as a person.
+He made a tremendous impact, both on and off the field, and was beloved by his teammates.”

-He was inducted into the College Football Hall of Fame in 2010, the same year he went into the Patriots Hall of Fame.
+Cunningham was inducted into the College Football Hall of Fame in 2010, the same year he went into the Patriots Hall of Fame.
 He also was a member of the USC Athletic Hall of Fame.

 After his playing career, Cunningham worked as a landscape contractor in California.
 He was born and raised in Santa Barbara.